PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Authentication and Player Profile/Automating User Password Change.md

 ## Introduction

-If one of your users loses or forgets their password you'll want an automated way for them to retrieve it.
-This tutorial will show you how to set up cloud code to do just that.
-This setup is the most basic way users have access to your platform without them having to be authenticated and can be developed for more advanced and specific applications.
+If one of your users loses or forgets their password, you'll want an automated way for them to retrieve it.
+This tutorial shows you how to set up Cloud Code to do this.
+This set up is the most basic way users have access to your platform without them having to be authenticated and can be developed for more advanced and specific applications.

 ## Cloud Code Section

 ### Choosing our sequence of actions and passing in scriptData

-Navigate to the *Configurator* -> *Cloud Code* and find the Authentication Request under the requests tab and start editing it.
-This will allow users to run the password recovery logic without having an authenticated account.The first thing the *Cloud* *code* will need to work is the '*action*' variable.
+*1.* Navigate to the *Configurator* -> *Cloud Code*.

+*2.* Select [AuthenticationRequest](/API Documentation/Request API/Authentication/AuthenticationRequest.md) under *Bindings* -> *Requests*.
+The *Cloud Code* editor opens for the request and you can start editing it.
+This will allow users to run the password recovery logic without having an authenticated account.
+* **Action.** The first thing the *Cloud Code* will need to work is the '*action*' variable.
 The '*action*' variable will determine which sequence of instructions to perform.
-In this example we have two sequences, password recovery and password reset.
-Password recovery will generate a token which will be sent via email and password reset will take this token and a password and change the password.The '*status*' variable will help you debug and determine whether the function was successfully completed and if not, it'll help you print out why not.
+In this example, we have two sequences, password recovery and password reset.
+Password recovery will generate a token which will be sent via email and password reset will take this token and a password and change the password.
+* **Status.** The '*status*' variable will help you debug and determine whether the function was successfully completed and if not, it'll help you print out why not.

 ```
     	var status = "Started";